Gogoku7/LivestreamProductionManager/LivestreamProductionManager/LivestreamProductionManager/FightingGames/SuperSmashBros/WiiU/Crews/ReadMe.md

+﻿#Wii U Crews

-﻿When deployed to IIS, change the baseUrl variable to 'localhost' or 'localhost/livestreamproductionmanager' (depending on which url Livestream Production Manager runs) in FightingGames/SuperSmashBros/JavaScript/OverlayManager.js and Web.config of the application to ensure the WebSocket connection to work.
+When deployed to IIS, change the baseUrl variable to 'localhost' or 'localhost/livestreamproductionmanager' (depending on which url Livestream Production Manager runs) in FightingGames/SuperSmashBros/JavaScript/OverlayManager.js and Web.config of the application to ensure the WebSocket connection to work.

 To learn how to enable IIS, use: https://www.itnota.com/install-iis-windows/ Deploying to IIS and running can be done manually or using Visual Studio tools